mozilla/pkipolicy/rootstore/policy.md

 5.  an auditor-witnessed root key generation ceremony report and contiguous period-of-time audit reports performed thereafter no less frequently than annually; *and*
-6.  information as to how the CA has fulfilled the requirements stated above regarding its verification of certificate signing requests and its conformance to a set of acceptable operational criteria.
+6.  information as to how the CA operator has fulfilled the requirements stated above regarding its verification of certificate signing requests and its conformance to a set of acceptable operational criteria.

-We will reject requests where the CA does not provide such information within a reasonable period of time after submitting its request.
+We will reject requests where the CA operator does not provide such information within a reasonable period of time after submitting its request.